Mermade/widdershins/templates/openapi3/README.md

 ### Common to all templates

-* `openapi` - the top-level OpenApi / Swagger document
+* `openapi` - the top-level OpenAPI / Swagger document
 * `header` - the front-matter of the Slate/Shins markdown document
 * `host` - the (computed) host of the API
 * `protocol` - the default/first protocol of the API